blog-dovydasvenckus/blog/_posts/2017-12-30-being-lazy-with-orElseGet.md

 ## Conclusion
 It is really easy to introduce bug because of `orElse` value is always calculated.
-This example was taken from real-world situation.
-I have almost merged code which persisted a new entity to the database, even when entry with the same name have already existed.
+This example was taken from a real-world situation.
+I have almost merged code which persisted a new entity to the database, even when an entry with the same name has already existed.
 Thankfully integration tests have caught it.

 Use `orElse` mindfully, I would recommend using `orElse` only when value is